rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 Now we need to make some updates to the contents of these template based repos

 6. Navigate to the [CodeReady Workspaces](https://codeready-openshift-workspaces.apps.devtest.vxdqgl7u.kubeapp.cloud/) and login if not already.
+Navigate to your `workspace` and wait for the IDE to initialize if not already open.

 7. From the Terminal run: